Iceman research milestones

 "The copper used to make Ötzi’s axe blade comes from ore mined in southern Tuscany "

-article: the scientific publications of Gilberto Artioli and Wolfgang Müller will follow.
+Article: The scientific publication of Wolfgang Müller will follow.
 In the meantime see press news of 19th Sept 2016 of the 3rd Bolzano Mummy Congress - Ötzi: 25 years of research